Stewart Holden

-Stewart Holden (born 5 September 1979) is a competitive Scrabble player from the United Kingdom.
+Stewart Holden is a competitive Scrabble player from the United Kingdom.
 Holden is originally from Oxford but has resided near Belfast, Northern Ireland since 2008.
 He represented England at the World Scrabble Championship 2003, where he finished in 62nd place, and represented Northern Ireland at the World Scrabble Championship 2011 where he finished in 28th place and achieved the highest game score of the tournament (694pts).

 He has achieved ranking among the top 100 competitive Scrabble players in the world and as the runner-up in the 2007 National Scrabble Championship.
 Holden also compiles the weekly Scrabble puzzle for The Guardian newspaper.
 Formerly, he was a committee member of the Association of British Scrabble Players, owning his own business, Tilefish, selling Scrabble equipment and resources.
 That enterprise was sold to fellow ABSP committee member Amy Byrne in July 2008.

 Holden was the editor of The Scrabble Player's Handbook, a free 162-page ebook written by twelve former World Scrabble Championship participants including 2016 World Champion Brett Smitheram.
 The book was launched on 1 January 2013, had been downloaded over 10,000 times within two weeks and has now been downloaded over 100,000 times.
 It received widespread coverage in Scrabble media when it was launched.